 In April, notable jobs gains occurred in professional and business services, construction, health care, and social assistance.Professional and business services added 76,000 jobs in April.
 In April, construction employment rose by 33,000, with gains in nonresidential specialty trade contractors (+22,000) and in heavy and civil engineering construction (+10,000).
 Employment in health care grew by 27,000 in April and 404,000 over the past 12 months.
 Social assistance added 26,000 jobs over the month, with all of the gain in individual and family services.

 In April, average hourly earnings for all employees on private nonfarm payrolls rose by 6 cents to $27.77.
 Over the year, average hourly earnings have increased by 3.2 percent.
 Average hourly earnings of private-sector production and nonsupervisory employees increased by 7 cents to $23.31 in April.

-The full BLS press release on the December 2018 employment situation can be accessed in the pdf below:
+The full BLS press release on the April 2019 employment situation can be accessed in the link below:

 The next employment situation report for May 2019 will be released on Friday, June 7, 2019.